 Emily Oster

 My husband and I have been trying to conceive for almost a year now.
-He recently started seeing an ED therapist, who said it is likely the multitude of antidepressants he was put on as a kid while doctors were trying to figure out what to do with him, prolonged use of cannabis as a way to find some relief, and his current medication after finally receiving a bipolar diagnosis in his 30s are contributing to his inability to perform and our inability to conceive.
-Dewey helpfully shared information about a woman’s use of SSRIs in pregnancy, but what about the likelihood of being able to conceive when it’s male use of antidepressants that’s the question?
+He recently started seeing an ED therapist, who said it is likely the multitude of antidepressants he was put on as a kid, prolonged use of cannabis, and his current bipolar medication are contributing to his inability to perform and our inability to conceive.
+Dewey helpfully shared information about a woman’s use of SSRIs in pregnancy, but what about the likelihood of being able to conceive when it’s male use of antidepressants?
 Are we doomed unless he goes off the medication that helps him stay afloat?

 —Manic on Multiple Fronts Now